zendbit/zendflow/README.md

         debug = true,
         keepAliveMax = 100,
         keepAliveTimeout = 15))
+]#

+# it will load default settings
+# you can use settings.json confuguration
+# by renaming the settings.json.example to settings.json
+let zf = newZendFlow()

 # handle before route middleware
 zf.r.beforeRoute(proc (ctx: HttpCtx): Future[bool] {.async.} =